The Best Movies On Hulu Right Now, Ranked

 Hulu’s come a long way.
 What began as just a way to watch cable TV without actually paying premium prices for the cord has morphed into a platform with an impressive streaming catalog — a one-stop shop for prestige originals, blockbusters, classic comedy series, and so much more.
 There’s a lot to love on Hulu, but its movie lineup is one of its strongest features.
 We don’t really need to do much more in the way of hyping it up, so we’ll just let you scroll through our picks for the best films on Hulu and leave you with this warning: your watchlist is going to get full real quick.

-Related: The Best Shows On Hulu Right Now
+Related: The Action Movies On Hulu Right Now

 1. Parasite (2019)